 stage created in step 1.

-Step 3.
-In Snowsight, create a SQL Worksheet and open images.sql to execute all statements in order from top to bottom.
+Step 4.
+In Snowsight, create a SQL Worksheet and open images.sql to execute all statements in order from top to bottom to create IMAGES table.

 DASH_DB